 You might also want to read up on some of the most common health insurance fraud trends, including those which have been prevalent during the Covid-19 crisis.

 Some agents will offer people a medical insurance card that has minor discounts but leaves large payments to them.
 These agents often call this protection or coverage, but it is not.
 Sometimes, the agents mislead people into believing that they will get a percentage of discounts for healthcare services.
 However, one should be very careful because discount plans are not part of the healthcare insurance policy coverage.

-Be sure to always do your research, check the business and online reviews, make sure you know what you’re getting yourself into.
+Always do your research, check the business and online reviews, and know what you’re getting yourself into.

 Overselling a Policy

 Insurance agents work on commission.
-This means that they earn more when they sell a higher-priced policy compared to the standard policies.
+This means that they earn more when selling a higher-priced policy than the standard policies.
 Even though upselling a policy might not be necessarily a scam, consumers end up paying more money for a plan than they should.
 For example, when it comes to life insurance, some agents are tempted to add a double indemnity rider.
 This promises to have your survivors given a double pay if you die in an accident.
 The catch here is the fact that you will be paying extra for the entire term of your policy.